Frequently Asked Questions

 When and where are services held?

 We hold Shabbat services the 2nd and 4th Fridays of each month.
 On the 2nd Friday, we hold two services: a family shabbat service at 6:00pm specifically tailored to families with young children, and a regular service at 7:30pm.
-Occasionally the dates and times are adjusted, so please check our Google calendar and/or Social calendar for changes, or get added to our mailing list.
+Occasionally the dates and times are adjusted, so please check our Google calendar for changes, or get added to our mailing list.

 Services are held downstairs at the Westminster Presbyterian Church at 3990 West 74th Avenue in Westminster, Colorado.